NinoRisteski/ninoristeski/README.md

 - **[transformer-from-scratch](https://github.com/ninoristeski/transformer-from-scratch)**: From-scratch implementation of the Transformer architecture from the "Attention is All You Need" paper, built with PyTorch.

-- **🦾GPTmashina**: GPT2 built from scratch for learning purposes.
+- **GPTmashina**: GPT2 built from scratch for learning purposes.
 Optimized with training speedups: Flash Attention, mixed precision (bfloat16), model compilation with torch.compile, and cloud GPU deployment on V100.

 ## Currently: